 A large distributed system of servers deployed in strategically located nodes, all over the world, to facilitate faster delivery of content to end users.

 Backup completed by our Liquid Web Guardian agent, these files are kept in a journal of disk changes.
 These incremental backups know what sectors on the disk have changed before the backup operation even starts.

 Our dedicated servers offer customers their own private hardware, as well as their own network and storage space.
 They are completely customizable and give the customer full control of their environment.
 Because the equipment is only used by your own applications, they are completely isolated and won’t suffer from slow speeds because of any “noisy neighbors.”

-A plan that prepares for recovery or continuation of technology infrastructure that are vital to an organization after a disaster, be it natural or man-made.
+A plan that prepares for recovery or continuation of technology infrastructure is vital to an organization after a disaster, be it natural or man-made.

 The capability to switch over automatically to a redundant, or standby, computer server in the instance of the original server’s failure.

-A system that can continue it’s main operation, possibly as a reduced level, instead of failing completely, when some part of the system fails.
+A system that can continue its main operation, possibly at a reduced level, instead of failing completely, when some part of the system fails.

-Fully managed plans at Liquid Web include 24/7 phone, email and chat support, full hardware and software management, a 100% uptime service level agreement, full control panel support, and Best Effort support for 3rd party applications.
+Fully managed plans at Liquid Web include 24/7 phone, email and chat support, full hardware and software management, a 100% uptime service level agreement, full control panel support, and Beyond Scope Support for 3rd party applications.